sailfishos-mirror/wayland-protocols/README.md

 ## Legacy protocol phases

-An "unstable" protocol refers to a protocol categorization policy previously used by wayland-protocols, where protocols initially placed in the `unstable/` directory had certain naming conventions were applied, requiring a backward incompatible change to be declared "stable".
+An "unstable" protocol refers to a protocol categorization policy previously used by wayland-protocols, where certain naming conventions were applied, requiring a backward incompatible change to be declared "stable".

 During this phase, protocol interface names were, in addition to